kercre123/wire-picovoice-pod/README.md

 - Late 2009 iMac with Core 2 Duo
 - Android Devices
 	- Pixel 4, Note 4, Razer Phone, Oculus Quest 2, OnePlus 7 Pro, Moto G6, Pixel 2
 	- If you run into an error when trying to execute start.sh, please open an issue.
-This is a Picovoice Leopard issue and can be solved by editing the leopard module.
+This is a Picovoice issue and can be solved by editing the go modules.
 	- [Termux](https://github.com/termux/termux-app) proot-distro: Use Ubuntu, make sure to use a port above 1024 and not the default 443.
 	- Linux Deploy: Works stock, just make sure to choose the arch that matches your device in settings.
 Also use a bigger image size, at least 3 GB.

-General notes:
+### General notes

 - If you get this error when running chipper, you are using a port that is being taken up by a program already: `panic: runtime error: invalid memory address or nil pointer dereference`
 	- Run `./setup.sh` with the 5th and 6th option to change the port, you will need to push files to the bot again.
 - If you want to disable logging from the voice processor, edit `./chipper/source.sh` and change `DEBUG_LOGGING` to `false`
-- There is support for 5 robots at a time (can be increased or decreased with the `PICOVOICE_INSTANCES` variable in `./chipper/source.sh`)
+- There is support for 3 robots at a time (can be increased or decreased with the `PICOVOICE_INSTANCES` variable in `./chipper/source.sh`)

+### TODO

+- Implement a VAD system in conjunction with Leopard
+- Create a way (either webserver or script) to configure specific bots and env vars easily
+- Implement custom intents, which maybe launches python scripts

-Current implemented actions (complete!):
+### Current implemented actions (complete!)

 - Good robot
 - Bad robot
 - Change your eye color
-- Change your eye color to <color>
+- Change your eye color to {color}
 	- blue, purple, teal, green, yellow
 - How old are you
 - Start exploring ("deploring" works better)